antnks/technicolor-config-decrypt/README.md

 ```
 In this example the header size was 246.
 Take the file size, substract 246+16+20

-The hex value of `-K` come from your router, `-iv` comes from config.bin
+The hex value of `-K` comes from your router, `-iv` comes from config.bin

 ## Encryption